youngtuotuo/dotfiles/README.md

 PowerShell config
 -----------------
-(Trying MYSY2, hope I can get rid of this shell in the end)

  1. [devaslife setup](https://www.youtube.com/watch?v=5-aK2_WwrmM&t=540s)
  2. Download PowerShell from Microsoft Store
  3. Install the bloated and laggy Visual Studio bc the SDK took more time to download.
- 4. F**K u MS. Why every thing on you is so complicated?
+ 4. F**K u MS. Why everything on you is so complicated?

 ### Load path